hajimes/mmh3/paper/paper.md

 According to PePy, as of September 1, 2024, the total downloads of this library exceeded 130 millions.

-Libraries and organizations that directly use `mmh3` include Shodan (the world’s first IoT search engine),
+Libraries and organizations that use `mmh3` include Shodan, Microsoft Azure SDK for Python,
-Azure SDK for Python (the official open-source Azure libraries for Python by Microsoft), Apache Iceberg (open table format for analytic datasets), Feast (feature store for machine learning),
+Apache Iceberg (open table format for analytic datasets), Feast (feature store for machine learning),
 PyMilvus (Python SDK for Milvus, an open-source vector database), and pocsuite3 (open-source remote vulnerability testing framework).